tritter1612/miniwob-starter-agent/README.md

 ![Evaluation](https://github.com/tritter1612/miniwob-starter-agent/raw/master/imgs/Evaluation_DRL_MiniWoB.png "Evaluation")

-On 35% of the tested tasks the agent was able to compete with human performance, while it did even outperform a human player on 22% of the evaluated tasks.
+On 35% of the tested tasks the agent was able to compete with a human player, while it did even outperform a human player on 22% of the evaluated tasks.

 ![IdentifyShape](https://github.com/tritter1612/miniwob-starter-agent/raw/master/imgs/IdentifyShape.gif "IdentifyShape")